Blackmagic RAW Plugin and BRAW Studio - What's the difference ?

-by Nicolas on September 13th, 2019
+(Originally published on September 13th, 2019)

-Blackmagic Design released their own plugin for Premiere Pro and Media Encoder to decode BRAW.
-In this article we will talk about the differences between BRAW Studio and BMD's plugin so you can choose what's best for you.
+Blackmagic Design released their own plugin for Premiere Pro and Media Encoder to decode BRAW : in this article we will explain its differences with our plugin BRAW Studio so you can choose what's best for you

 Straight to the point, here's a summary of our findings !

 And if you want to test BRAW Studio after reading this article, you can transfer your existing project as explained here.

 Why would you want to use our plugin BRAW Studio ?

 BRAW Studio has a FREE version now !

 Support : we're here to fix your issues and answer you by email

 The BRAW Studio Premiere Pro Panel will allow you to access and modify your RAW Settings directly in a Lumetri-like dockable Panel !
 It allows batch modifications to any number of selected .BRAW Sources with Presets or Sidecars, and lots of other features

 Reconnect Full Resolution button for proxies works with BRAW Studio